bambooforest/IntroDataScience_Spring_2022/4_data_wrangling/README.md

 Probably the most useful `dplyr` function is `filter()`.
 It allows you to subset observations based on their values.
-Or in other words, you can extract some rows from your dataset on the basis of certain conditions.
+Or in other words, you can extract some rows from your data set on the basis of certain conditions.
 The first argument of this function is the name of the data frame.
 The second and subsequent arguments are the expressions that filter the data frame.